 The relationship between brand and consumer was pretty much a fair relationship until the Mad Men, mass communication era.
 That marked a point when brands took the appearance of control through the ubiquity of advertising.
 This went on for a few decades then the balance of power shifted back towards consumers…but was then interrupted by the advent of social media.

-Social media promised dialogue but has regressed to a broadcast tool populated by intrusive advertisements.
+Social media promised dialogue but has regressed to a broadcast tool populated by intrusive and disingenuous advertisements.
 None of this has truly benefited the consumer yet brands believe they are doing better for their customers.
 In examining a significant sample of branding, marketing, advertising and consumer reports, it is fair to conclude that brands and marketers are not listening to consumers and struggle on the most important dimension: a personal and human one.

 Trust Us Please

-A recent Cohn & Wolfe report shows brands face an “authenticity deficit”.
+A Cohn & Wolfe report shows brands face an “authenticity deficit”.
 The company surveyed 12,000 consumers in 14 markets on more than 1,600 brands to determine consumer perception of authenticity.
 It found that just 22% of consumers agreed that brands and companies today are open and honest.

 The study also discovered that fewer than 1 in 4 consumers agree that brands can be trusted.
 As well, only 1 in 4 feel that brands make the world a better place, and slightly fewer, 23% agree that they uphold high values.
 What makes this interesting is the uniformity of sentiment across the 14 markets.